RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Hair loss treatments, delivered

-If you’re seeing more hair strands in the sink, growing them back or protecting the ones you still have is a task for a healthcare professional to help you with.
+If you’re seeing more hair strands in the sink, growing them back or protecting the ones you still have is a task for a dermatologist or other healthcare professional to help you with.
+They can help find the underlying cause of your specific hair loss.

 Our hair health resources are a great place to start that conversation.
-There you can connect with healthcare professionals who can diagnose and treat hair loss whether it’s due to balding or some other type of hair loss.
+There, you can connect with healthcare professionals who can diagnose and treat hair loss whether it’s due to balding or something else.
+They’ll also be there to discuss the side effects of prescription and over-the-counter treatments for balding and hair thinning.

-Our experts can also recommend lifestyle changes and products to switch to in order to protect the hair you have — something that becomes more important the first time you realize you’re losing what you’ve got.
+Our experts can also recommend lifestyle changes and products to switch to in order to protect the hair you have because it’s easier to hold on to hair than to grow it back.

 6 Sources